Academic Degree Requirements

-As appropriate, each student will be required to constitute two committees: the advisory committee, for advice and guidance on course requirements, and the thesis/dissertation committee, which will oversee the writing of the thesis or dissertation.
-The forms necessary to constitute these committees are can be found in Graduate School and International Education Forms.
+As appropriate, each degree-seeking student will be required to constitute two committees: the advisory committee, for advice and guidance on course requirements, and the thesis/dissertation committee, which will oversee the writing of the thesis or dissertation.
+The forms necessary to constitute these committees are available in Graduate School and International Education Forms.

 Students who feel that their rights have been violated may pursue a grievance.
 See the Graduate Catalog.

 All requirements for a master’s degree, graduate certificate, and graduate microcertificate must be completed within six consecutive calendar years from the first semester of enrollment in that program.

 All requirements for an educational specialist (Ed.S.) degree must be completed within six consecutive calendar years from the first semester of enrollment in that program.

 All requirements for a doctoral degree must be completed within seven consecutive calendar years from the date of admission to the program.

 Change of Major/Declare a Major/Pursue an Additional Degree